bintrim1/television-ratings-analysis/README.md

 Working with a dataset of television and movies, along with their IMDB ratings, we will test the assumption that the highest rated shows also have the most reviews in general.

+## Project Goal
+The aim of this project is to investigate how the number of votes a title receives from IMDb users impacts its ratings.
+The assumption is that highly-rated shows (we will focus on TV shows, ignoring movies) released during the “Golden Age” of television also have the most votes.

 ## Data description:

 `name` — first and last name of actor (director)\